microsoftgraph/msgraph-bicep-types/samples/deploy-template/README.md

 ## Security Notes

-- Never commit `appsettings.json` with real credentials to source control
 - Use Azure Key Vault for production scenarios
 - Consider using managed identity when running in Azure
 - Implement proper access controls and role-based permissions